 Following the energization of the new powerline, ATCO will decommission the Palisades Power Plant, remove the equipment and perform reclamation at the site.

 The Jasper Interconnection project is a great step toward building a cleaner energy future in Jasper and Alberta.
 It will eliminate the use of natural gas and diesel to generate power in the community, cut greenhouse gas emissions and connect Jasper to renewable energy on Alberta’s power grid.

 PROJECT ENERGIZED MAY 2019

-The Jasper Interconnection Project was energized on May 11, 2019, succesfully connecting Jasper to Alberta's Grid.
+The Jasper Interconnection Project was energized on May 11, 2019, successfully connecting Jasper to Alberta's Grid.

 UNESCO world heritage site Jasper National Park is an international vacation and exploration destination, renowned as a remote but accessible mountain park and townsite.
 Jasper was isolated from the province’s electrical power distribution grid and has relied on diesel- and gas-powered generation at the Palisades Power Plant in Jasper.

 The Palisades Power Plant was nearing the end of its life, presenting an opportunity to evaluate the options of replacing the existing power plant or connecting Jasper to Alberta’s electric grid.
 We found the latter to be a better option to build a cleaner, more reliable energy future in Jasper and Alberta.